Sildra/soci-orm/README.md

-This is an header-only library wrapper of the SOCI database library enabling the generation of tedious database code with a set of expansion-macro.
+This is an header-only library wrapper of the SOCI database library enabling the generation of tedious database code with a set of expansion macro.

 # Macro definition